Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-This study investigates dioxygen binding and 2-oxoglutarate (2OG) coordination by two model non-heme Fe(II)/2OG enzymes: a class 7 histone demethylase (PHF8) that catalyzes the hydroxylation of its H3K9me2 histone substrate leading to demethylation reactivity and the ethylene-forming enzyme (EFE) that catalyzes two competing reactions of ethylene generation and substrate L-Arg hydroxylation.
-Although both enzymes initially bind 2OG using an off-line 2OG coordination mode, in PHF8, the substrate oxidation requires a transition to an in-line mode, whereas EFE is catalytically productive for ethylene production from 2OG via the off-line mode.
-We utilized classical molecular dynamics, quantum mechanics/molecular mechanics (QM/MM) MD and QM/MM metadynamics simulations to reveal that it is the dioxygen binding process and, ultimately, the protein environment that control the formation of the in-line Fe(III)-OO-. intermediate in PHF8 and the off-line Fe(III)-OO-. intermediate in EFE.
+This study investigates dioxygen binding and 2-oxoglutarate (2OG) coordination by two model non-heme FeII /2OG enzymes: a class 7 histone demethylase (PHF8) that catalyzes the hydroxylation of its H3K9me2 histone substrate leading to demethylation reactivity and the ethylene-forming enzyme (EFE), which catalyzes two competing reactions of ethylene generation and substrate l-Arg hydroxylation.
+Although both enzymes initially bind 2OG by using an off-line 2OG coordination mode, in PHF8, the substrate oxidation requires a transition to an in-line mode, whereas EFE is catalytically productive for ethylene production from 2OG in the off-line mode.
+We used classical molecular dynamics (MD), quantum mechanics/molecular mechanics (QM/MM) MD and QM/MM metadynamics (QM/MM-MetD) simulations to reveal that it is the dioxygen binding process and, ultimately, the protein environment that control the formation of the in-line FeIII -OO⋅- intermediate in PHF8 and the off-line FeIII -OO⋅- intermediate in EFE.

 DOI